abs-lang/abs/docs/types/array.md

 ### contains(e)

-Checks whether `e` is present in the array. `e` can only be a string or integer and the array needs to be a heterogeneous array of strings or integers:
+Checks whether `e` is present in the array. `e` can only be a string or number and the array needs to be a heterogeneous array of strings or number:

 ``` bash
 [1, 2, 3].contains(3) # true